Maine Hummingbirds Migration: 5 Majestic Alluring Avians

 When Should I Put Up My Feeders For Maine Hummingbirds?

-Maine hummingbird enthusiasts should put out hummingbird feeders at the beginning of April to attract the very earliest arriving migrating hummingbirds.
+Maine hummingbird enthusiasts should put out hummingbird feeders in mid-April to attract the very earliest arriving migrating hummingbirds.

 The majority of Maine migrating hummingbirds will arrive in May.